jeffrafter/jeffrafter.github.io/content/blog/unity-and-github/index.md

 # Builds
 *.apk
+*.aab
+*.app
+*.exe
+*.unitypackage

 # Crashlytics generated file
 crashlytics-build.properties

+# Packed Addressables
+/[Aa]ssets/[Aa]ddressable[Aa]ssets[Dd]ata/*/*.bin*

+# Temporary auto-generated Android Assets
+/[Aa]ssets/[Ss]treamingAssets/aa.meta
+/[Aa]ssets/[Ss]treamingAssets/aa/*

+# IL2CPP build artifacts should be ignored
+*BackUpThisFolder_ButDontShipItWithYourGame

+# OSX specific files
+*DS_Store
+._*
+.Spotlight-V100
+.Trashes
+ehthumbs.db
+Thumbs.db
 ```

+This `.gitignore` is based on the standard one found at https://github.com/github/gitignore/blob/master/Unity.gitignore.
 Note that we are ignoring: `*DS_Store` files.
 These are specific to OSX.
 You may want to ignore other files specific to your code editor or operating system (for example if you use Vim).
+We've also ignored the `*BackUpThisFolder_ButDontShipItWithYourGame` folder.
+This folder contains IL2CPP files that may or may not be generated depending on how you are building your project.
+As the name implied you want to keep a backup of this folder for every release of your game (it helps with debugging user submitting bug reports); but we don't need it in version control.

 If you normally put your project files in a subfolder you may want to change how the folders are listed.
 For example:

 ```
 /[Ll]ibrary/